 Mississippi researchers nurse, study rare injured whale

 GULFPORT, Miss.
-(AP) — Veterinarians say that a rare whale found stranded along the Mississippi coast with shark bite wounds is showing signs of improvement in his recovery.
+(AP) — Veterinarians say a rare whale with shark bite wounds found stranded along the Mississippi coast is showing signs of improvement.

 News outlets report fishermen spotted the melon-headed whale Thursday near Cat Island.
-Institute for Marine Mammal Studies researchers say the juvenile whale was in critical condition, and had bite marks and lesions on his body.
+Institute for Marine Mammal Studies researchers say the juvenile whale was in critical condition, with bite marks and lesions on his body.